ccdxc/sw/nic/sdk/platform/mputrace/README.md

 # MPUTRACE

-mputrace is a tool to enable tracing on each MPU using the independent trace facility available for each capri MPU.
+captrace is a tool to enable tracing on each MPU using the independent trace facility available for each capri MPU.

-mputrace supports the following operations config <cfg.json>
+captrace supports the following operations config <cfg.json>
     It takes a config json file as input.
 The input file specifies the MPUs that need to be enabled for tracing.